Riverbank Precinct Code Amendment

 continue to delude ourselves

-Des Spencer over 2 years ago
+Des Spencer about 3 years ago

 I do not think this development plan is at all in the public interest.
 No doubt it is a ploy to get public land into private hands.
 The only people benefiting then will be the minority of rich business owners, rather than the people of Adelaide.
 Currently the old trees on the land provide green space and are important in the current changing climate.
 These trees will be removed and the government cannot keep up the planting efforts.

-A over 2 years ago
+A about 3 years ago

 My understanding is that the parklands were designed for the general population and not as investment opportunities for the elite few.
 Allowing the parklands to be further "developed" is taking away the common wealth of SA citizens and in my view, this is simply obscene theft.
 Futhermore, I endorse all the comments below that share the opinion that privatisation is mismanagement.

-Chris Ryan over 2 years ago
+Chris Ryan about 3 years ago

 This proposal should not go ahead.
 It is a blatant disregard to the First Nations people whose lands we should all respect and nurture.
 A sly way of attempting to gut our parklands for $$$.
 Keep privatisation and "development" (really just absolute backwards thinking considering the advice we're all given about spending time in nature) OUT of the green spaces that we know and love, these places that make this city a beautiful place to live.

-Rana over 2 years ago
+Rana about 3 years ago

 No, this absolutely should not go ahead.
 The parklands are one of Adelaide's greatest public amenities and should on no account be built upon.
 The parklands are constantly be diminished by the encroachment of buildings.
 This is totally unacceptable.
 No building developments on our parklands!!

-TAH over 2 years ago
+TAH about 3 years ago

 The proposed rezoning of the Riverbank Precinct is an outrageous assault on the Natural Heritage and the LUNGS of Adelaide.
 It is massive land grab and proposes an unaccectable threat to the Citys parklands.